 Once it’s planted, you can expect your first harvest about three to four years after planting.
 After it has bloomed, when it begins to produce fruit, be sure to cover it with garden netting.
 Otherwise you can expect birds to make off with your harvest.

 Before discussing individual varieties, it’s important to talk about the major categories.
-There are sweet cherries, which can be eaten on their own, used to top desserts, or used as ingredients.
+There are sweet cherries, which can be eaten on their own, and are often used to top desserts or as ingredients.
 Sour cherries, on the other hand, are typically not eaten on their own, and are almost always used for jams, jellies, preserves, and pies.
 Sour cherry trees are also generally smaller, meaning they take up less space, and are self-pollinating.

 There are also full sized versus dwarf varieties.
 Dwarf varieties are smaller, as the name suggests, taking up much less room than other varieties and bearing less fruit.
 However, dwarf varieties also typically produce fruit faster, in about three years rather than four.